First Methodist Church of Clovis

 The First Methodist Church of Clovis is a historic church building at 622 Main Street in Clovis, New Mexico.

 It was built in 1929 in a Classical Revival style and was added to the National Register in 1987.

-It was originally known as Faith Christian Fellowship, and was constructed by church members at cost of $100,000.
-Its name was changed in 1930.
+Prior to 1930, it was originally known as Faith Christian Fellowship, and was constructed by church members at cost of $100,000.